abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 finding fault with them, not dwelling in aversion.
 That much is doable.

-To establish the attitude of loving-kindness---the genuine heart of mettā*---*is to establish within ourselves a heart of non-contention, a heart which is accepting and accommodating of all mind states.
+To establish the attitude of loving-kindness---the genuine heart of mettā---is to establish within ourselves a heart of non-contention, a heart which is accepting and accommodating of all mind states.
 This doesn't mean to say that we are approving of every thought we have, or that all our feelings of selfishness, violence, aggression, jealousy,